 The Abstract Spring pattern is designed using software called Bead Tool 4 which offers a free download as well as a paid version that has more features.
 Using bead design software is the easiest way to design patterns.

 One of the best features of the software is how easy it is to change the color palette of a design.
-Of course, you can always change the colors you use on any pattern - it's just that when you use software, it allows you to preview the results before you have stitched it up.
+You can always change the colors you use on any pattern--it's just that when you use software, it allows you to preview the results before you have stitched it up.

 03 of 06